juanfrans-courses/mapping_arch_hum/Fall_2016/Tutorials/04_Working_with_Projections.md

 * Before closing the attribute table, deselect the pencil icon in the top left corner to stop editing the shapefile.
 Click `Save` when prompted to save your changes.

 #### Joining the TIGER shapefile to the U.S. Albers layer
 Natural Earth data does not contain official state area measurements, but the TIGER state boundaries do.
-On top of your newly projected U.S. Albers layer, add the `tl_2016_us_state` TIGER shapefile as a new vector layer.
+On top of your newly projected `US_States_Albers` layer, add the `tl_2016_us_state` TIGER shapefile as a new vector layer.
 It should automatically adopt the Albers projection.
 If you open up the attribute table for the TIGER boundaries, you will see the columns `ALAND` and `AWATER`, which are the land and water areas in square meters for each polygon.
 These are the values that the Natural Earth dataset lacks.
 The attribute table should also include a column labeled `STATEFP`, which is the one to which we will join our reformatted FIPS column.
-We are now ready to connect the TIGER shapefile to the U.S. Albers layer.
+We are now ready to connect the TIGER shapefile to the `US_States_Albers` layer.

 ![Join TIGER shapefile and U.S. Albers layer](https://github.com/juanfrans-courses/mapping_arch_hum/blob/master/Fall_2016/Tutorials/Images/04_Working_with_Projections/21_Join_TIGER.png)

-* Open up the `Properties` panel for the U.S. Albers layer.
+* Open up the `Properties` panel for the `US_States_Albers` layer.
 * In the left menu, select `Joins`.
 * Click the green `+` at the bottom of the window.
 * Under `Join layer`, select `tl_2016_us_state`.